Close

 • Business license or trade license

-• Letter from your company explaining purpose of Thailand visit
+• Letter from your company indicating your position, length of employment, salary and purpose of visit to Thailand

 • Your employment contract or directorship proof